Skip to content

 🎯 The What

-KosmoJS is a structured Vite template that keeps your full-stack concerns aligned.
+KosmoJS is a meta-framework that keeps your full-stack concerns aligned.

 No proprietary abstractions.
-No new paradigms to learn.
-Just thoughtful structure around tools you already know.
+No new paradigms.
+Just thoughtful structure around tools you already know (or easy to learn).

 πŸ“˜ Learn more